 Configuring the Squid service for Kerberos authentication

-These instructions are applicable if Kaspersky Web Traffic Security was installed from an RPM or DEB package to a ready-to-use operating system.
+These instructions are applicable if Kaspersky Web Traffic Security was installed from an RPM or DEB package to an existing operating system.

 If you are configuring authentication with a domain whose name contains the root domain .local, you must complete the following steps to prepare the operating system for correct Kerberos authentication.